 However, because it is Fidelity, they do offer a full range of investment options, from commission free ETFs, to mutual funds, stocks, bonds, and more.

 Fidelity also offers rollovers into the plan, which can be a great strategy for doing a backdoor Roth IRA.
 However, they don't allow in-service distributions from the plan.
 Only E*Trade potentially offers this.

 The Fidelity solo 401k is cheap.
 There are no setup fees or annual maintenance fees.
-And trading within the Fidelity solo 401k is the standard $4.95 commission.
-They also have almost 100 fee free ETFs that you can trade commission free.
+And trading within the Fidelity solo 401k is the standard $0 commission for stocks, ETFs, and options.
 That's why we believe Fidelity is one of the best free investing brokers for long term investors.

 Vanguard Solo 401k

 Vanguard is one of the most popular solo 401k options because Vanguard has always been synonymous with low fees.
 As such, I expected them to be a very low cost provider.

-Vanguard does offer Traditional and Roth options for their solo 401k, but I was surprised to learn that they do not allow rollovers into their solo 401k plans, and they don't allow loans from their plan.
+Vanguard does offer Traditional and Roth options for their solo 401k, and they just started allowing rollovers of existing IRAs into the Solo 401k plan.
+However, they still don't allow loans from their plan.

 Vanguard only allows participants in their solo 401k to invest in Vanguard mutual funds (not even Vanguard ETFs).
 This limits investment options quite a bit.